-A few responders did suggest that he clean up after being on a plane for so long, but not surprisingly, the vast majority of the readers were in agreement with Jack.
+A few responders suggested that he clean up after being on a plane for so long, but not surprisingly, the vast majority of the readers agreed with Jack.
 Some comments included:

 - Eww NTA (Note from Sharon: NTA = “Not The A-Hole”), assuming you didn’t reek of something awful.
 This is a huge no go for Airbnb.
 You’d be well within your rights to say something to the company about the host making you feel uncomfortable.

 - NTA.
 What they really wanted to say is, “Even though we charge you a cleaning fee, please be considerate and don’t stink up the sheets because we don’t want to spend money washing the sheets for the next person staying in this room.
 I’m sure you didn’t find strange odor from the sheets last night.
 That’s because the person who slept in those sheets before you followed the Airbnb etiquette.”

 - NTA.
 Even if you smelled truly awful, she shouldn’t be renting out her room if she wants to dictate how others spend their time.
 What if you had a medical condition that gave you awful, constant farts?
 Would she complain then?
 Smelly people happen.
 Don’t rent a room if you can’t handle the guests.

 - Even if you had tacos B.O she doesn’t have the right to write a passive-aggressive note demanding you shower at night.
 Contact Airbnb and get a refund NTA